lithnet/access-manager-docs/help-and-support/advanced-help-topics/creating-an-entra-app.md

 # Step 2: Grant directory permissions

-1. From the `API permissions` page, click `Add permission` and grant the following API permissions, relevant to your scenario
+1. From the `API permissions` page, click `Add permission`, choose `Microsoft Graph`, followed by `Application permissions` and grant the API permissions shown in the tables below, relevant to your scenario
-2. Ensure that you have selected `Grant admin consent` for each item.
+2. Once you have added the permissions, click on `Grant admin consent`, and ensure each permission shows a status of `Granted for <tenant name>`.

 ### User authentication using OpenID Connect